marketing environment, internal marketing, corporate culture

 The internal marketing environment refers to INSIDE the organization itself, in order to help design an appropriate marketing strategy based upon the position and resources of the firm.

-However, it is often common that firms neglect an internal marketing environmental analysis and instead focus on the micro environment almost exclusively.
+However, it is often common that firms neglect an internal marketing environmental analysis and instead focus on its micro environment almost exclusively.

 - In your opinion, to what extent does the firm’s marketing strategy need to be based upon the firm’s internal environment?